The three men vying to lead Greece

 Tsipras, who was prime minister from 2015 to 2019 during some of Greece's rockiest crisis years, is asking voters for a second chance to show what his labour-friendly leftist Syriza party can truly do without the austerity shackles of EU-IMF supervision.

-"Enough is enough," the 48-year-old leftist told a rally in Larissa, central Greece last week.
+"Enough is enough," the 48-year-old told a rally in Larissa, central Greece during the campaign hustings.

 "Enough with profiteering, inequality, nepotism, indifference, arrogance, injustice," he said, accusing Mitsotakis of showering billions of euros on political and family allies.